 This implementation is a part of official tutorial.
-Since version 1.7.0 aio-pika has :mod-ule: 'aio_pika.patterns' submodule.
-You may use aio_pika.patterns.Master for real projects.
+Since version 1.7.0 aio-pika has patterns submodule.

+You might use aio_pika.patterns.Master for real projects.

 This tutorial assumes RabbitMQ is installed and running on localhost on standard port (5672).
 In case you use a different host, port or credentials, connections settings would require adjusting.